Lightstreamer/Lightstreamer-example-Portfolio-client-javascript/README.md

 * As prerequisite, the JSON version of the [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please follow the instructions in [Install the JSON Patch Portfolio Demo](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-java#install-the-json-patch-portfolio-demo) to install it.
 * Download this project.
-* Get the `lightstreamer.min.js` file of the 8.2 beta version of the web client SDK from [npm](https://www.npmjs.com/package/lightstreamer-client-web/v/8.2.0-beta3) or [unpkg](https://unpkg.com/lightstreamer-client-web@8.2.0-beta3/lightstreamer.min.js) and put it in the `src/PortfolioDemo_JSONPatch/js` folder of the project.
+* Get the `lightstreamer.min.js` file of the web client SDK from [npm](https://www.npmjs.com/package/lightstreamer-client-web/) or [unpkg](https://unpkg.com/lightstreamer-client-web/lightstreamer.min.js) and put it in the `src/PortfolioDemo_JSONPatch/js` folder of the project.
 * Get the `require.js` file form [requirejs.org](http://requirejs.org/docs/download.html) and put it in the `src/PortfolioDemo_JSONPatch/js` folder of the project.
 * Deploy this demo on the Lightstreamer Server (used as Web server) or in any external Web Server.
 Please follow these steps:
     * create the folder `<LS_HOME>/pages/PortfolioDemo_JSONPatch`, and copy here the contents of the `src/PortfolioDemo_JSONPatch` folder;